• Skip to primary navigation

 Astronomical Pancake House (Diner-Style Breakfast)

-As a true college town– albeit a small one– Williamsburg is home to a number of 24 hour pancakes houses.
+As a true college town– albeit a small one– Williamsburg is home to a number of 24-hour pancake houses.
 One of which, Astronomical Pancake House, serves GINORMOUS pancakes and satisfying “themed” ones like German Chocolate Pancakes or pancakes topped with fresh kiwi, pineapple, and banana.
 Around the holidays, they color them green and stack them like a Danish kransekake.
 You get the idea.
 It’s that kind of place.

 Above all, consider ordering their cinnamon swirl pancakes with cream cheese frosting.
 It’s like a hybrid cinnamon bun and pancake all-in-one.